Contact Commercial-Bids Custom-Dept YouTube Catalogs Instagram Facebook Clearance

 Prelude

+Without prejudice and expressed for your benefit.
 Here are a few tips on prolonging the life of your wood product for exterior use.
 All responsibility resides with your installer.
 Wood is a natural product that does rot over time, but with these notes you should get more life out of your wood products

 Hardwood: a material examination